 Beside the church is a pedestrian alley that climbs the hill to one of Bellinzona’s three castles, all of which have survived largely intact and which constitute some of Switzerland’s most dramatic military buildings.
 Their importance is reflected in the three being a World Heritage Site.
 The three are also known by the names of the three cantons which prosecuted the policy of bringing the canton under Swiss hegemony and which installed their bailiffs in them.

-The Castello di Montebello (Castle of Schwyz) was begun at the end of the 13th century and progressively enlarged to consist of two multi-towered curtain walls surrounding a rectangular five-storey keep and a gatetower.
-The fortress’s slender and uniform machicolations belie the different building periods.
+The Castello di Montebello (Castle of Schwyz) was begun at the end of the 13th century and progressively enlarged to consist of two multi-towered curtain walls surrounding a rectangular five-storey keep and a gate-tower.

 On the other side of Piazza Collegiata is Castelgrande (Castle of Uri), the oldest and largest of the three, dating from the 12th century.
 The castle is dominated by two tall 13th-century towers, one a keep, the other residential.
 The museum is devoted to interpreting the site through the 6,500 years of its occupation, from Neolithic times to the present.

 The third castle, Castello di Sasso Corbaro (Castle of Unterwalden), lies outside the old town and is approached by a winding road leading to its two working drawbridges.
-Reputed to have been built in just six months by Sforzas following the defeat of Milanese troops at Giornico.
+The castle is reputed to have been built in just six months by Sforzas following the defeat of Milanese troops at Giornico.